WebDevStudios/mapbox-for-wp/readme.txt

 Requires at least: 6.2
 Requires PHP:      7.4

-Display and integrate Mapbox Maps.
+Integrate and display Mapbox Maps.

 == Description ==

 Display and integrate maps from your [Mapbox](https://www.mapbox.com/) account.

+You can make use of default available Mapbox styles or your custom styles to show off maps.

+Styles, latitude/longitude, zoom, pitch, and bearing will all be customizable for the block.

 == Frequently Asked Questions ==